 Bottled water creates large amounts of waste, with plastic bottles among the ten most common rubbish items picked up on Cleanup Australia Day.
 Australia recycles only 36% of PET plastic drink bottles.
 Around 373 million plastic water bottles end up as waste each year.
 At UOW campuses, water drinking fountains and/or bottle refill locations are available to all, across buildings and at numerous outdoor locations.

 Landscape plantings at UOW are local endemic native plants adapted to climate conditions of the area.
 Irrigated areas are restricted to sporting facilities and ceremonial lawns.
-The UOW Environmental Management Plan establishes a target of increased native species planted on the UOW campus with local provenance.
+The Biodiversity Action Plan establishes a target of increased native species planted on the UOW campus with local provenance.
 Approximately 50,000 trees and shrubs have been planted on campus since 1975.
 Many local native plants were unable to be purchased in the campuses first years, instead the UOW Landscape team created their own plant nursery.
 They collected local native plant seeds and began propagating seedlings.

-Water awareness on campus
+Water consumption awareness on campus

 Water consumption reduction and reuse initiatives are a focus in UOW water management strategies.
 Australia suffers from long drought periods that have negative environmental, social and economic impacts.
 UOW operations include a range of activities that impact on the amount of water consumed including sports field maintenance, provision of food services, research and general campus use.
-A water education and awareness program is a key strategy in UOW’s Environmental Management Plan as the University is subject to dry periods that require awareness of efficient practices.
+A water education and awareness program is a key strategy in UOW’s Water Management Action Plan as the University is subject to dry periods that require awareness of efficient practices.
 UOW aims to achieve these aspirations by implementing a priority hierarchy that focuses on undertaking structural and behavioural changes to reduce demand for and manage the supply of energy, water and materials, to use renewable resources and recycle and then offset what cannot be reduced or eliminated.